An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Methodology

-\textbf{Initialization}: Since \eqref{eq:assignment} is a convex optimization program, all the minimizers $\P^{*}$, i.e. the optimal assignment matrices, have the same objective value.
+\textbf{Initialization}: Since \eqref{eq:opt} is a convex optimization program, all the minimizers, $S^{*}$, i.e. the optimal assignment matrices, have the same objective value.
 However, these global minimizers themselves could be different from each other.
 Given that, it is of interest to assess the role of initialization on what kind of global minimizer is attained.
 Towards quantifying this, we consider three initializations for all experiments discussed in the paper.
-The first is initializing the permutation based on the ground truth assignment.
-In our setting, the ground truth refers to the existing assignment of artworks to buildings.
+The first is initializing the permutation based on the ground truth assignment (i.e. what is currently on display, denoted $S^{\text{current}}$).
 Another initialization we consider is uniform assignment where each art piece is equally likely to be assigned to each building.
 Finally, we initialize by sampling uniformly randomly from the set $\mathbb S$ using the algorithm in \cite{smith2004sampling}.

-\textbf{Convergence and step size}: To choose the step size, we first compute the Lipschitz constant of the gradient of the objective function in \eqref{eq:assignment}.
+\textbf{Convergence and step size}: To choose the step size, we first compute the Lipschitz constant of the gradient of the objective function in \eqref{eq:opt}.
 This quantity is useful in establishing the convergence of gradient descent.
-Let $F(\P)$ denote the objective function in \eqref{eq:assignment}.
-The gradient of $F$ is Lipschitz continuous with parameter $L>0$ if $\|\nabla F(\P_1)-\nabla F(\P_2)\|_F\le \|\P_1-\P_2\|_F$ for all assignment matrices $\P_1, \P_2$.
+Let $F(S)$ denote the objective function in \eqref{eq:opt}.
+The gradient of $F$ is Lipschitz continuous with parameter $L>0$ if $\|\nabla F(S_1)-\nabla F(S_2)\|_F\le L\|S_1-S_2\|_F$ for all assignment matrices $S_1, S_2$.
 It can be verified that the Lipschitz constant of the gradient of $F$ is $L = \lambda N$.
 We use the following standard result on the convergence of projected gradient descent \cite{bubeck2015convex}. \begin{theorem} [\cite{bubeck2015convex} (Theorem 3.7)] The projected gradient descent algorithm with $\epsilon =\frac{1}{L}$ satisfies

-where $\P^{(0)}$ denotes the initial assignment matrix, $\P^{*}$ denotes the optimal solution and $\P^{(k)}$ denotes the estimate of the assignment matrix at the k-th iteration. \end{theorem} Given the above convergence result, for all our experiments, we set $\epsilon = \frac{1}{2N}$.
+where $S^{(0)}$ denotes the initial assignment matrix, $S^{*}$ denotes the optimal solution and $S^{(k)}$ denotes the estimate of the assignment matrix at the $k^{th}$ iteration. \end{theorem} Given the above convergence result, for all our experiments, we set $\epsilon = \frac{1}{2N}$.

 \textbf{Stopping criterion}: The stopping criterion is the maximum number of iterations set to $1000$ which for all experiments is consistent with convergence in objective value.